-Buying prescription drugs online is not in itself illegal, but consumers should take precautions to distinguish legitimate internet pharmacies from the fraudsters and black marketeers.
+Shopping for meds online can save you money and time, but take precautions to distinguish legitimate sellers from the fraudsters and black marketers.

-- You receive unsolicited emails or social media posts promising deep discounts on well-known drugs.
+- An unsolicited email or social media post promises deep discounts on well-known drugs.

 - A pharmacy site allows you to buy medications without a prescription.

 - The supposed pharmacy is located outside the United States or its website does not list a location.

 - Do make sure an online seller is licensed.
 The FDA, the NABP and the Center for Safe Internet Pharmacies (CISP) offer tools for finding safe and legal online pharmacies.